-Editor: Michelle Esquillo
+Senior Editor: Michelle Esquillo

-Michelle Rosquillo is the lead editor for our upcoming Pact Press ocean anthology, an Associate Director at The Regal House Initiative, an editor of our Regal House Publishing titles, and our senior poetry editor leading the We 2 R Poets project.
+Michelle Rosquillo is the lead editor for our upcoming Pact Press ocean anthology, an Associate Director at The Regal House Initiative, and a senior editor of our Regal House Publishing titles, and our senior poetry editor leading the We 2 R Poets project.
 She has an MFA in Creative Writing with a concentration in poetry from the University of North Carolina at Greensboro, from which she also holds a Bachelor of Arts in English.
 Her creative work has appeared in Corbel Stone Press’s Nature and Myth anthology, digital literary journal storySouth, and UNCG’s student-run arts and literature magazine Coraddi.
 She currently lives in Greensboro with her wife.

-Editor: Pam Van Dyk
+Senior Editor: Pam Van Dyk

 Pam Van Dyk lives in Raleigh, North Carolina.
 She holds an MFA in Creative Writing from Queens University of Charlotte.
 Prior to receiving her MFA, she received a PhD in Education Research and Policy Analysis from North Carolina State University.
 As a volunteer reader for the Raleigh Review Literary Magazine and QU Literary Magazine she enjoyed the process of reviewing manuscripts and offering recommendations to the editors.
 When it comes to her own writing she adheres to the philosophy that one must learn writing from reading.
 Thus, she spends a great deal of her free time wandering around book stores and adding books to her ever-growing ‘to read’ list.
 A selection of her fiction has been anthologized by the Maine Review, Outrider Press, and Flying South.

-Assistant Editor: Elizabeth Lowenstein
+Editor: Elizabeth Lowenstein

-Elizabeth is an editorial assistant at Regal House Publishing.
+Elizabeth is an editor at Regal House Publishing.
 She lives near San Jose, California, where she has been doing research and drafting opinions for the state Court of Appeal for the past 29 years.
 In her spare time she enjoys proofreading and copyediting for anyone who asks—a student applying to college or graduate school, a scientist about to submit a paper for publication, one of her own colleagues at the court, or just anyone who wants help with syntax, punctuation, etc. Elizabeth has a B.A. from the University of California Santa Cruz, a Ph.D. in psychology from Stanford, and a J.D. from U.C.
 Hastings College of the Law.
 She’s looking forward to retirement, when she can go back to school and learn something useful, like Spanish.

-Assistant Editor: Teresa Blackton
+Editor: Teresa Blackton

 Teresa is an editor and a lifelong bibliophile.
 She is a double Tarheel with a B.A. in Psychology from the University of North Carolina at Chapel Hill and J.D. from UNC School of Law.
 She worked as the Publication Editor for the North Carolina Journal of Law & Technology where she fell in love with editing and her future husband.
 Currently, she lives in Cary with said husband and her “two under two.”
 One of her favorite activities is taking the kids to story time at the library and she cannot wait to experience the magic of reading her favorite books for the first time with her children.